Shopping Cart

 INCI: Squalane

 Squalane (INCI: Squalane ) is a skin-identical fat .
-It is used as an ingredient in cosmetic products, but can also be used pure.
+It is used as an ingredient in cosmetic products, but can also be used on its own.

-Squalene (with an “e”), which is very similar to squalane, is found in the skin of every person.
-However, since squalene is very unstable and would break down immediately, it is converted into squalane through hydrogenation.
-Squalane is a very stable oil and impresses with skin-friendly and skin-protecting benefits.
+Squalene (with an "e"), which is very similar to squalane, occurs naturally in everyone's skin.
+However, since squalene is very unstable and would decompose immediately, it is converted to squalane through hydrogenation.
+This makes squalane a very stable oil with skin-friendly and skin-protecting benefits.

 Squalane origin

-Vegetable squalane (also phytosqualane ) is obtained from olive oil or sugar cane.
-But be careful: Unfortunately, some cosmetic products also use squalane from shark liver.
+Plant-based squalane (also called phytosqualane ) is derived from olive oil or sugar cane.
+But beware: Unfortunately, some cosmetic products also use squalane derived from shark liver.
 This is unnecessary and anything but animal-friendly.
-Sharks are important for the biological balance of the oceans.
+Sharks are vital for the biological balance of the oceans.
 Without sharks, many species would become extinct.

 Squalane effect